 Long-term (3-5 years):

-• Become a Curriculum Developer or Instructional Coordinator.
+• Move into a role as a Curriculum Developer or Instructional Coordinator.

-• Lead workshops or professional development programs for teachers.
+• Run workshops or lead professional development programs for other teachers.

 Skills and Qualifications:

-• Complete certifications in curriculum design and digital learning strategies.
+• Complete certifications in curriculum design and instruction strategies.

 • Improve leadership and mentorship skills.